How can you create a calmer Christmas in your home?

 I’ve had a couple of really powerful experiences that have got me reflecting on the power of presence again, not just in the parent/child relationship, but with all of our relationships in life.

 “Particularly at Christmas when we’re thinking about presents, it can be so easy to lose sight of the things that are important.”

-One of the things that resonated with me and I reflected on after the funeral, was how present this person had been in everybody’s life.
+Last year, at a family funeral, one of the things that resonated with me as I reflected afterwards, was how present this person had been in everybody’s life.

 They’d made a real effort to always reach out and to stay connected in everyone’s lives.